hzmslx/rAIversing/README.md

  * **Do a Dry-Run to check how many tokens the model would use approximately:**
    ``python3 rAIversing.py new -p ~/binary_i_found_in_the_mail -d``

- ## !!!
-IMPORTANT !!!
- * ``ARM:LE:32:Cortex`` is the default for now so if you want something else ,**specify it with the -a flag.**
- * Pathing might be a bit of a mess.
- * The option to use a custom output directory is not implemented yet.
- * As the models behavior is not deterministic i might not have caught all the possible ways the response can be formatted.
- * The models is not perfect and will sometimes make mistakes.(like claiming a function has something to do with a game when there is no game)